jonallured/jonallured.com/_posts/2011-04-30-using-devise-for-admin-accounts.md

 ---
 layout: post
-title: Using Devise for Admin Accounts | Jon Allured
+title: Using Devise for Admin Accounts
 ---

 {{ page.title }}